Kulibchenko/devops_todolist_docker_core_task_4_externalize_configs/README.md

 Now you can browse the [API](http://localhost:8000/api/) or start on the [landing page](http://localhost:8000/)

-## Task
-#### Prerequisites
-- Fork this repository

 #### Requirements
-1. pdate docker-compose to be able to set such env variables:
+1. Update docker-compose to be able to set such env variables:
     - ENGINE
     - NAME
     - USER